Fiori-Tracker/fioritracker.github.io/docs/explore-fiori-tracker-details/index.md

 ---
 # Learn more

 Fiori Tracker shows SAP usage by individual application IDs and names.
-To give its users precise information about started applications, it keeps an inventory of all SAP Fiori launchpad-enabled applications.
+To give its users precise information about started applications, it keeps an inventory of all SAP Fiori launchpad-enabled applications (called [Specification records](../specification-records.md)).
 This inventory is the **Master list of SAP Fiori launchpad applications**, organized by unique application IDs and kept in Fiori Tracker table.
 The Master list is populated semi-automatically based on the system set up as one of the Fiori Tracker installation steps.

 Apart from usage logs The Master list of applications can be used to: